CyVerse-learning-materials/container_camp_workshop_2020/singularity/singularityintro.rst

 Sylabs Singularity homepage: `https://www.sylabs.io/docs/ <https://www.sylabs.io/docs/>`_

-Singularity is more likely to be used on a remote system that you don't have control of, e.g. a High Performance Com
+Singularity is more likely to be used on a remote system that you don't have control of (e.g. HPC).

 2.1 Install Singularity on Laptop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~